Skip to main content

 3. 3Create the case only when local and remote checks are conclusive.

-4. 4Treat a duplicate matterRef response from POST /v1/cases as an existing case, not a retryable failure.
+4. 4Treat a duplicate matterRef response from POST /api/v1/cases as an existing case, not a retryable failure.

 Remote check outcomes